amotts/MISTI-AIMS-2024/Thermal/readme.md

 Numerous files in Inventor including part, assembly, STEP, and FEA.
 I don't know if there is a good way to store/archive them but probably will not be on GitHub.
 - Camera Clamp files
 - Endcap files

+### CFD
+Numerous file types for the CFD models and settings, and then others for results.
+Very disorganized at the moment but most files were early attempts and software familiarization.